-Note that the sub-directory names don't have to match the domain names.
-It just makes it easier to follow if they are.
+The sub-directory names don't have to match the domain names.
+It just makes it easier to manage the sites if they do.

 You also have to do the same for the CGI sub-directories.

-Each Web site needs it's own file in the /etc/apache2/sites-available directory and, to be enabled, it's own sym link in the /etc/apache2/sites-enabled directory.
+/etc/apache2/sites-availabledirectory and, to be enabled, it's own sym link in the /etc/apache2/sites-enableddirectory.
 In each file you enter that site's "virtual host block."

-Since we want to keep the '000-default' sym link and the 'default' file it links to, we'll recreate the 'default' file.
-So that we can go back to a clean slate later if we need to, we'll save original file by renaming it with the command:
+We want to keep the current '000-default.conf' file so that we can go back to a clean slate later if we want to so we'll save original file by renaming it with the command:

 and enter the following statements into it: